Genivia/ugrep/README.md

 - Written in clean and efficient C++11 code
 - Multi-threaded with high-performance lock-free job queue stealing
 - Fast decompression and archive search with task-parallel threads
-- Faster than GNU/BSD grep and mostly faster than ag and ripgrep
+- Faster than GNU/BSD grep, ripgrep, and silver searcher
 - Compatible with the standard GNU and BSD grep command-line options
 - Full Unicode support, searches UTF-encoded files with Unicode patterns
 - Searches files by file types